huggingface/dataset-viewer/jobs/cache_maintenance/README.md

 Set environment variables to configure the `post-messages` job:

-- `DISCUSSIONS_BOT_ASSOCIATED_USER_NAME`: name of the Hub user associated with the Datasets Server bot app.
+- `DISCUSSIONS_BOT_ASSOCIATED_USER_NAME`: name of the Hub user associated with the dataset viewer bot app.
-- `DISCUSSIONS_BOT_TOKEN`: token of the Datasets Server bot used to post messages in Hub discussions.
+- `DISCUSSIONS_BOT_TOKEN`: token of the dataset viewer bot used to post messages in Hub discussions.
 - `DISCUSSIONS_PARQUET_REVISION`: revision (branch) where the converted Parquet files are stored.